-The transformation of state institution is premised on the fact that the new democratic state has a specific mission:
+The transformation of state institution is premised on the fact that new democratic state has a specific mission:

-To meet the new developmental objectives which will help to create a better life for all, including the previously disadvantaged people.
+• To meet the new developmental objectives which will help to create a better life for all, including the previously disadvantaged people.

 Our political transition was never only about freedom from political bondage.
 From the onset, democratisation was inextricably linked with freedom from socio-economic bondage, captured in the motto: a better life for all.
-The policy debates of the early 1990s focused on the post-apartheid development path and were articulated in the Reconstruction and Development Programme.
+The policy debates of the early 1990s focused on the post- apartheid development path and were articulated in the Reconstruction and Development Programme (RDP).

-The Mbombela Local Municipal Council of which I serve as Speaker , was elected into office on 18 May 2011 and has since engaged in a number of public participation programmes with a view to adopt a single , inclusive and strategic plan for the development of the municipality which links, integrates and co-ordinates plans , taking into consideration the proposals for the development of the municipality as well as the National and Provincial Development Plans and planning requirement binding on the municipality in terms of the legislation.
+The Mbombela Municipal Council of which I serve as Speaker has since engaged in a number of public participation programmes with a view to adopt a single, inclusive and strategic plan commonly known as the 2016/2017 Integrated Development Plan (IDP) which links, integrates and co-ordinates plans, taking into consideration the proposals for the development of the municipality as well as the National and Provincial development plans and planning requirement binding on the municipality in terms of the legislation.

-Council should at all times monitor and evaluate the its performance in terms of the performance indicators to ensure that the objectives as set out in the Integrated Development Plan are achieved and in this regard I appeal to all the governing structures and in particular the ward committees and the Section 79 Oversight Committees to always be committed to working with the citizens and groups within the community to find sustainable ways to meet their social, economic and material needs and improve the quality 0f life for the people.
-The patience of the poor, the previously marginalized has been tested severely since the birth of our democracy.
+Council should at all times monitor and evaluate its performance in terms of the performance indicators to ensure that the objectives as set out in the Integrated Development Plan (IDP) are achieved and in this regard I appeal to all the governing structures and in particular the ward committees and the Section 79 Oversight Committees to always be committed to working with the citizens and groups within the community to find sustainable ways to meet their social, economic and material needs and improve the quality of life for the people.
+The patience of the poor, the previously marginalised has been tested severely since the birth of our democracy.

-Anything less than the eradication of poverty, inequality and failure to achieve some of the millennium development goals will be considered by the future generations as a failure.
+Anything less than the eradication of poverty, inequality and failure to achieve some of the millennium development goals will be considered by the future generation as a failure.
 In a nutshell, Council will fast track the implementation of the new governance model with a view to enhance service delivery and development and to further:

-- ensure accountability of the Executive through effective oversight and scrutiny, - to effective measure institutional performance, - to build an effective and efficient cooperative and transparent institution, - to build a viable and sustainable participatory process through the development of a citizen participatory culture and the capacitating of role players to participate effectively, - to fast track the decision making at all levels and the implementation of the strategic agenda, - to promote health financial management.
+- Ensure accountability of the Executive through effective oversight and scrutiny - effectively measure institutional performance - build an effective and efficient co-operative and transparent institution - build a viable and sustainable participatory process through the development of a citizen participatory culture and capacitation of role players to participate effectively - fast-track the decision making at all levels and the implementation of the strategic agenda - promote health financial management

-Local Government is everybody's business and we believe that South Africa belongs to all who live in it, united in our diversity.
+Local government is everybody's business and we believe that South Africa belongs to all who live in it, united in our diversity.